thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 In the standard procedure, one has a $5\times 5$ grid and one counts the alive cells and the death ones, where one can distinguish the cells thanks to the Trypan Blu which will color the death cells.
+A simulated example of what one will see is shown below:

 ![Alt text](/docs/assets/images/yeast_count.jpg)